 First-Year Fellowship Circle

 Pioneered in 2023, the First-Year Fellowship Circle connects a small group of first-year students with a diverse group of peer fellows and a faculty mentor in their field of interest.
 Through one-on-one mentorship, students will gain the research and writing skills to develop a proposal for a project or initiative that is uniquely yours.
 First-Year Fellows work with their fellowship coordinator to plan an aligned set of service and/or leadership experiences that will support this goal.
 In addition to group workshops, fellows will meet with seniors and/or alumni to learn how to bring together their coursework, self-directed research, and external opportunities initiatives.
-At the end of semester, fellows will present their work and gain a certificate of successful completion, with the option of carrying out their project independently in summer.
+At the end of the semester, fellows will present their work and gain a certificate of successful completion, with the option of carrying out their project independently in the summer.

-Charting Your Path: Global Awards Leadership Retreat
+Charting Your Path: Global Awards Leadership Program

-Charting Your Path is an intensive retreat designed to give highly motivated sophomores the space to envision future goals for academic and professional impact, develop application skills, and set goals to maximize their next two years at NYU Shanghai.
+Charting Your Path is an intensive program designed to give highly motivated sophomores the space to envision future goals for academic and professional impact, develop application skills, and set goals to maximize their next two years at NYU Shanghai.
 Typically held in the spring of sophomore year, the event has prepared NYUSH fellows for prestigious application processes including the Rhodes Scholarship, Schwarzman Scholars, Knight-Hennessy Scholars, Fulbright, and many others.
 Previous retreats have taken place in a variety of locales: on campus, online, in Beijing, and on Chongming Island.